AICPS/hw2vec/README.md

 # HW2VEC: A Graph Learning Tool for Automating Hardware Security
 [![Build Status](https://travis-ci.com/louisccc/hw2vec.svg?branch=master)](https://travis-ci.com/github/louisccc/hw2vec) [![GitHub license](https://img.shields.io/github/license/Sujit-O/pykg2vec.svg)](https://github.com/Sujit-O/pykg2vec/blob/master/LICENSE) ![PyPI version](https://badge.fury.io/py/hw2vec.svg)

 **HW2VEC** is an open-source graph learning tool for hardware security applications.
 **HW2VEC** provides an automated pipeline in extracting a graph representation from a hardware design in various abstraction levels (RTL or gate-level netlist).
-Besides, HW2VEC includes graph learning functional components for users to apply graph learning approaches to these hardware designs in non-Euclidean form according to their problem settings.
+Besides, **HW2VEC** includes graph learning functional components for users to apply graph learning approaches to these hardware designs in non-Euclidean form according to their problem settings.
-In this readme, we will demonstrate how to use **HW2VEC** and provide the use-cases for two hardware security applications: Hardware Trojan Detection at RTL and Intellectual Property Piracy Detection.
+In this readme, we demonstrate how to use **HW2VEC** and provide the use-cases for two hardware security applications: Hardware Trojan Detection and IP Piracy Detection.
-We hope that this tool can be helpful in researchers and practioners in hardware security research community.
-In this repo, we leverage [Pyverilog](https://github.com/PyHDI/Pyverilog) from PyHDI as part of our graph extraction pipeline.
+We hope that **HW2VEC** can be helpful in researchers and practioners in hardware security research community.
+In this repo, we integrate [Pyverilog](https://github.com/PyHDI/Pyverilog) as part of our graph extraction pipeline (**HW2GRAPH**) and [Pytorch-Geometric](https://github.com/rusty1s/pytorch_geometric) into our graph learning pipeline (**GRAPH2VEC**).
 The architecture of **HW2VEC** is shown as follows:
 ![](https://github.com/AICPS/hw2vec/blob/master/figures/archi.png?raw=true)

 # To Get Started